- Home

 1. How do you decide when to use manual testing vs. automated testing?

-When writing automated test scripts, I first identify which test cases are suitable for automation, focusing on regression tests, frequently used features, and areas that are prone to bugs.
+When writing automated test scripts, I first identify which test cases are suitable for automation, focusing on regression tests, frequently used features, and areas prone to bugs.
 I use tools like Selenium, JUnit, or Appium, depending on the project.
 I prioritize writing clean, modular scripts to make them reusable and easy to maintain.
 I also implement reporting within the scripts to capture detailed results.
 Over time, I maintain the scripts by reviewing them after feature changes.
 I also update test data and refactor when necessary to keep the suite efficient.

 6. How do you balance functional testing and automation testing in your QA process?